Kytra Hunter: College career

 Hunter accepted an athletic scholarship to attend the University of Florida beginning in the fall of 2011.
 In the 2012 season, her first with the Gators, she earned the maximum of five All-American honors, became the regional floor exercise champion, and won the Southeastern Conference (SEC) all-around and vault championships.
 She became the first Florida gymnast to claim multiple NCAA titles in the same year, winning both the all-around (scoring 39.725) and vault.
-She was also the recipient of the Honda Sports Award, recognizing her as the nation's top college women's gymnast for 2011–12.
+She was also the recipient of Honda Sports Award, recognizing her as the nation's top college women's gymnast for 2011–12.

 Hunter graduated in 2015, finishing her college career as a two-time team SEC champion, a three-time team NCAA champion, a four-time individual NCAA champion (two all-around titles, a vault title and a floor title), and a seven-time individual SEC champion.
-She won the 2015 Honda Award for gymnastics.
+She won the 2013 and 2015 Honda Award for gymnastics.